-The Bachelor's Degree in Musical Arts trains innovative artists, professionals and proven researchers, capable of creating alternatives for the development of interdisciplinary arts in the country.
+The Bachelor's Degree in Musical and Sound Arts trains innovative artists, accomplished professionals, and rigorous researchers, capable of creating new pathways for the development of interdisciplinary arts in the country.

 At the University of the Arts, diverse approaches to learning and inquiry bring together research on art and arts research.

-The academic offers at the University of the Arts are technology-based, diverse, relevant, and of high quality.
-Its model of higher education in the arts is nationally and internationally recognized.
+UArtes academic offerings are technologically informed, diverse, relevant, and high quality.
+Its higher education model in the arts is recognized both nationally and internationally.

 Programs of excellence in the field of the arts that contribute to the improvement and specialization of professionals.